 View case details

-To view case details, click Details under the case name in the screen that appears when you open an individual case.
+To view case details, click Details under the case name on the screen that appears when you open a specific case.

 The Support Summary page also displays three of the last modified open cases (and Expert Sessions).

 An Expert Session consists of a 30-minute phone call that covers a how-to topic to assist users with a specific product feature.
 Each session is scheduled by appointment at a time chosen by you, with the Adobe Customer Care team.
 The sessions are carried out using a screen sharing software, if needed, that allows a product expert to walk you through complex or new workflows.